bhimeshagrawal/Resipe/README.md

    ```bash
    docker compose up
    ```
+   In this step you might run into a permission issue which looks like `Permission Denied` as we are copying our fetcher files in docker container, to fix that use command `chmod -R 777 ./` in root directory.

 3. **Start the server**
    Before starting server make sure that OPAL service is up and then create a `.env` file in `server` directory and paste following code into it.